MuchAdoNet/muchadonet.github.io/docs/transactions.md

 # Transactions

 To start a database transaction, call `BeginTransactionAsync` on the connector.
+MuchAdo calls the corresponding method on the ADO.NET connection to get an [`IDbTransaction`](https://learn.microsoft.com/en-us/dotnet/api/system.data.idbtransaction), which it stores with the connector.

-To commit the transaction, call `CommitTransactionAsync` on the connector, which disposes the transaction after it is committed.
+To commit the transaction, call `CommitTransactionAsync` on the connector, which commits and then disposes the stored transaction.

 ```csharp
 long widgetId;